 How to find internships in South Dakota relevant to a public health degree?

-Many universities with online public health programs have partnerships with these institutions, helping students secure placements.
-Networking through virtual career fairs and joining the South Dakota Public Health Association can also connect students with local public health professionals.
+Universities with public health programs often maintain partnerships with hospitals, non-profits, and government agencies, which can help secure placements.
+Networking through professional associations like the South Dakota Public Health Association can also be valuable.

 How does studying for a public health degree in South Dakota prepare for interdisciplinary roles?